naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/ecd_iclr25/README.md

 ```
 @inproceedings{ecd_iclr25,
 title = {ECD: A Machine Learning Benchmark for Predicting Enhanced-Precision Electronic Charge Density in Crystalline Inorganic Materials},
-author = {author = {Pin Chen and Zexin Xu and Qing Mo and Hongjin Zhong and Fengyang Xu and Yutong Lu}},
+author = {Pin Chen and Zexin Xu and Qing Mo and Hongjin Zhong and Fengyang Xu and Yutong Lu},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }